Skip to main content

 Medicare, Medicaid, or insurance cards Needed for CHOICES, home care, and benefits screening Bring copies to appointments if asked.

-Proof of income May be needed for Medicaid, CHCPE, food, housing, or tax help Use Social Security letters, pension statements, or pay stubs.
+Proof of income May be needed for Medicaid, CHCPE, food, housing, tax, or local help Use Social Security letters, pension statements, or pay stubs.

 Bank and asset information Some programs have asset rules Ask which months or statements are needed.